MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-config-step-6.md

 ## Obtain settings for other apps

 Not every app supports app configuration.
-Check with the app developer to see if their app supports app configuration policies or for [toubleshooting specific app configuation settings](/mem/intune/apps/app-configuration-policies-overview?branch=main#troubleshooting).
+Check with the app developer to see if their app supports app configuration policies or for [troubleshooting specific app configuration settings](/mem/intune/apps/app-configuration-policies-overview?branch=main#troubleshooting).
 For a list of Microsoft and partner apps, see [Microsoft Intune protected apps](/mem/intune/apps/apps-supported-intune-apps).

 ## Next step
 <!--